telerik/blazor-docs/components/radiogroup/overview.md

 The <a href="https://www.telerik.com/blazor-ui/radiogroup" target="_blank">Blazor RadioGroup component</a> allows the user to choose an option from a predefined set of choices presented in a list of radio buttons styled according to the Telerik [Theme]({%slug general-information/themes%}).
 You can also choose its [layout order]({%slug radiogroup-layout%}) and [label position]({%slug radiogroup-label-position%}).

-## Basics
+## Creating Blazor RadioGroup

-To use a Telerik RadioGroup for Blazor

-1. Add the `<TelerikRadioGroup>` tag.
+1. Add the `<TelerikRadioGroup>` tag to add the component to your razor page.

 1. Populate its `Data` property with the collection of items you want in the list.

 1. Set the `TextField` and `ValueField` properties to point to the corresponding names of the model.

->caption Basic Radio Button Group with two-way value binding
+>caption Basic Radio Button Group configuration.

 ````CSHTML
 Chosen gender: @( ChosenGender == 0 ? "no selection yet" : ChosenGender.ToString() )